Current Lab Members

 Visiting Scholars and Post-Docs

-James Pease was a post-doc on the Geogenomics project from 2015-2016.
-He is now an assistant professor at Wake Forest University and continues collaboration with the Smith and Dick labs.
+James Pease was a post-doc on the Geogenomics project from 2015-2016 and was interested in genomic adaptations of tropical trees along elevational gradients.
+He is now a faculty member at Wake Forest University.

-Ashley Thomson worked in our lab as a visiting PhD student studying birch phylogeography, and returned as a post-doc in 2015-2016 with funding from Dimensions of Amazon Biodiversity grant to study Lecythidaceae genomics.
-Ashley now has a permanent Forest Ecologist position in Canada.
+Ashley Thomson visited the lab as a PhD student and returned as a post-doc in 2015-2016 with funding from Dimensions of Amazon Biodiversity grant.
+Ashley is a faculty member at Lakehead University in Canada.

-Alison Gonçalvo Nazareno was a visiting post-doc from the Lohmann Lab at the University of São Paulo in 2015 and 2017.
+Alison Gonçalvo Nazareno was a visiting post-doc from the University of São Paulo in 2015 and 2017.
 Alison developed RADseq markers to test the Riverine Barrier Hypothesis as applied to Amazonian plants.

 Kasso Dainou completed his PhD at the Université Libre de Bruxelles in Belgium, and was a visiting Post-doctoral Fellow in 2012.
 Kasso, a native of Benin, is interested in the population genetics of tropical tree species.

 Juanita Choo obtained her PhD from the University of Texas at Austin.
 Juanita is interested in the implications of the loss of large vertebrates for the community ecology and genetic structure of tropical forest trees.